bestia-dev/dropbox_backup_to_external_disk_lib/README.md

 There is another approach called memory map to file, but everybody is trying to avoid it because some other process could modify the file when in use and make it garbage.
 Sounds like a database is always a better choice for more agile development.
 In this project I will create additional files that only append lines.
 Some kind of journal.
 And later use this to modify the big text files in one go.
 For example: list_just_downloaded_or_moved.csv is added to list_destination_files.csv.

-### termion

-After using some small crates to help me with Linux tty terminal ansi codes, I am happy to finally use only the `termion` crate.
-It has all I need.

 ### how to invert black-white in paint.net for dark theme